 This form of treatment involves injecting special foam into your vein to seal it instead of using heat.⁴ This injection will be guided by an ultrasound hence the name.

 A local anaesthetic with painkilling medication is used to numb the treatment area.

 Similar to endothermal ablation, you will be required to wear compression stockings or bandages during your recovery.⁵

-If endothermal ablation and sclerotherapy are deemed unsuitable, your doctor can recommend you to wear compression stockings for an extensive period of time.
+If endothermal ablation and sclerotherapy are deemed unsuitable, your doctor can recommend you to wear compression stockings for an extensive period.
 This is to investigate if your varicose veins are improving.

-This treatment can help manage the symptoms of varicose veins, but it’s currently not known if they will improve the cosmetic aspect of it.
+This treatment can help manage the symptoms of varicose veins, but it’s currently unknown if they will improve the cosmetic aspect of it.

 Ligation and Stripping

 This varicose vein surgery is a minor surgical procedure that involves the removal of the damaged veins.⁴ After the surgery, you might require up to 3 weeks to recover before returning to work.

 Varicose vein surgery is carried out with a general anaesthetic.

 You may also need to wear compression stockings for up to a week to aid the recovery procedure.